Translate

 In 1992, the A&AEE at RAF Boscombe Down became known as the Aircraft and Armament Evaluation Establishment, formally known as the Aeroplane and Armament Experimental Establishment; following the name change, the Experimental side of operations passed to the Defence Research Agency.

-Only one year later, in 1993, the Defence Test and Evaluation Organisation (DTEO) controlled the airfield.
-After, it passed again to the Defence Evaluation and Research Agency (DERA) headquartered at Farnborough.
+Only one year later, in 1993, the Defence Test and Evaluation Organisation (DTEO) took control of the airfield.
+After that, it was passed on to the Defence Evaluation and Research Agency (DERA), headquartered in Farnborough.

-The photographs I am showing below are from this period in the Nineteen Nineties and up to the early Two Thousand.
+The photographs shown below are from the 1990s and early 2000s.

-Just to conclude on these operating names, it was 2001 when (DERA) gave way and was split into two, with one part being the Defence Science and Technology Laboratory (Dstl) and the other a civilian British multinational defence company QinetiQ, photographs from this era will have to come later.
+To conclude, in 2001, DERA was split into two parts, with one becoming the Defence Science and Technology Laboratory (DSTL) and the other a civilian British multinational defence company, QinetiQ.
+Photographs from this era will be shared later.

 Tales around the runway caravan.